nezhahq/nezhahq.github.io/docs/en_US/guide/nat.md

 ---
 # NAT Traversal Configuration

 Nezha Server Monitoring includes built-in NAT traversal capabilities, allowing users to expose internal services running on an Agent (such as home OpenWrt routers or NAS devices) to the public internet.
-This functionality facilitates remote access and is currently limited to supporting HTTP protocol traversal.
+This functionality facilitates remote access and is currently limited to supporting plain HTTP traversal.

 ## Preparation